Germaine Tailleferre

-Germaine Tailleferre (/fr/; born Marcelle Germaine Taillefesse; 19 April 1892 – 7 November 1983) was a French composer and the only female member of the group of composers known as Les Six.
+Marcelle Germaine Tailleferre (/fr/; née Taillefesse; 19 April 1892 – 7 November 1983) was a French composer and the only female member of the group of composers known as Les Six.

 Biography

-Marcelle Germaine Taillefesse was born at Saint-Maur-des-Fossés, Val-de-Marne, France, but as a young woman she changed her last name from "Taillefesse" to "Tailleferre" to spite her father, who had refused to support her musical studies.
-She studied piano with her mother at home at the age of four, composing short works of her own.
-She was said to have a very talented ear for music, even at a young age, with her ability to accurately judge the playing techniques of others.
+Marcelle Germaine Taillefesse was born in Saint-Maur-des-Fossés, Val-de-Marne, France.
+As a young woman she changed her last name from "Taillefesse" to "Tailleferre" to spite her father, who had refused to support her musical studies.
+She began studying piano with her mother at age four and composed short works of her own.
+She was said to have a very good ear, even at a young age, accurately judging the playing techniques of others.

-She began studying at the Paris Conservatory where she met Louis Durey, Francis Poulenc, Darius Milhaud, Georges Auric, and Arthur Honegger.
-At the Paris Conservatory her skills were rewarded with prizes in several categories.
-Most notably, Tailleferre wrote 18 short works in the Petit livre de harpe de Madame Tardieu for Caroline Luigini, the Conservatory's Assistant Professor of harp.
+Tailleferre studied at the Paris Conservatory, where she met Louis Durey, Francis Poulenc, Darius Milhaud, Georges Auric, and Arthur Honegger.
+She won prizes in several categories.
+Most notably, Tailleferre wrote 18 short works in the Petit livre de harpe de Madame Tardieu for Caroline Luigini, the Conservatory's assistant professor of harp.

-With her new friends, she soon was associating with the artistic crowd in the Paris districts of Montmartre and Montparnasse, including the sculptor Emmanuel Centore, who later married her sister Jeanne.
-She also had talks with artists like Pablo Picasso and Amadeo Modigliani at a cafe called Café de la Rotonde.
-It was in the Montparnasse atelier of one of her painter friends where the initial idea for Les Six began.
-The publication of Jean Cocteau's manifesto Le coq et l'Arlequin resulted in Henri Collet's media articles that led to instant fame for the group, of which Tailleferre was the only female member.
+With her new friends, she was soon associating with the artistic crowd in the Paris districts of Montmartre and Montparnasse, including the sculptor Emmanuel Centore, who later married her sister Jeanne.
+She also fraternized with artists like Pablo Picasso and Amedeo Modigliani at the Café de la Rotonde.
+In the Montparnasse atelier of one of her painter friends the idea for Les Six began.
+The publication of Jean Cocteau's manifesto Le coq et l'Arlequin resulted in Henri Collet's articles that led to instant fame for the group, of which Tailleferre was the only female member.

 In 1923, Tailleferre began to spend a great deal of time with Maurice Ravel at his home in Montfort-l'Amaury.
 Ravel encouraged her to enter the Prix de Rome Competition.
 In 1926, she married Ralph Barton, an American caricaturist, and moved to Manhattan, New York.
-Barton, like Tailleferre's father, did not support her musical pursuits.
-In her memoir, Tailleferre mentioned she barely did any composing during the 2 ½ years they were married.
+Like Tailleferre's father, Barton did not support her musical pursuits.
+In her memoir, Tailleferre said she hardly composed during the 2 ½ years they were married.
 She remained in the United States until 1927, when she and her husband returned to France.
 They divorced shortly thereafter.